Traeger Sirloin Steak

 I love cooking steak.
 Here are some more of my favorite recipes.

-Sirloin Steak on a Traeger
+Traeger Sirloin Steak

-Course: Appetizer, Breakfast, Dinner, lunch, main, Main Course, Side Dish
+Course Appetizer, Breakfast, Dinner, lunch, main, Main Course, Side Dish

-Cuisine: American, Barbecue, bbq, dinner, grill, lunch
+Cuisine American, Barbecue, bbq, dinner, grill, lunch

-Servings: 4 people
+Servings 4 people

 Equipment